SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 ## Requirements
 ### A. Security Related Requirements
 1. F01.
 The secure browser shall NOT provide a means to clear browser cache.
-   * Rationale:
+   * _Rationale_: Cache is controlled by cache-control headers set from the server side.
+Application attach query strings to js/CSS links which allows application to break caches by changing the query string parameter.
-   * References: Smarter Balanced Secure Browser Contract requirements.
+   * _References_: Smarter Balanced Secure Browser Contract requirements.
 1. F02.
 The secure browser shall NOT provide a means to clear browser cookies.
+	* _Rationale_: Cookies like  authentication cookies can be cleared by the server side when application send over the login page.
+	* _References_: Smarter Balanced Secure Browser Contract requirements.
 1. F03.
 The secure browser may provide a means to clear system clipboard (optional).
 	* _Rationale_: The clipboard is a software facility used for short-term data storage and/or data transfer between documents or applications, via copy and paste operations.
 Clearing it can eliminate the possibility of the student using the clipboard to maintain assessment-related information.
 	* _User Stories_: